 In other words, Cannabis is a cultigen, in the sense of a crop for which there is no known wild ancestor.
 There are hundreds of other examples, including the avocado, aubergine, onion, and peanut.
 In its broadest sense, the term cultigen refers to a plant that’s resulted from artificial selection.
 Fundamentally, our plant is a creation of humankind—a domesticate.

 The best taxonomy proposed to date, namely Small & Cronquist, recognizes this central characteristic.
 In Cannabis, the essential pattern of diversity is the creation of humans selecting for desired traits.
 The main divergence is between domesticates with high levels of stem fibre and domesticates with THC-rich inflorescences.
 So, we have a single species, C. sativa L., comprised of two subspecies, subsp. sativa (“hemp”) and subsp. indica (“marijuana”), which have diverged due to artificial selection.

 Because hemp and marijuana are creatures of artificial selection, to classify them as two distinct species (as in Clarke & Merlin or Schultes) is to commit an error according to taxonomic theory, specifically with respect to how formal classification applies to domesticates.
 As Small writes, “the recognition of more than one species of Cannabis is typical of the overclassification of domesticated crops.”
 This is a mistake often made by botanists who aren’t trained taxonomists.
 For practical purposes, in Small & Cronquist, subsp. indica and sativa are divided on the basis of 0.3% THC, a utilitarian criterion which most countries have adopted for legislative purposes—though Ernest Small himself has said that this number needs to be reviewed.
-Again, taxonomy is both a practical art and theoretical science.
+Again, taxonomy is both a theoretical science and a practical art.